 Bacterial (top left), archaeal (top right) and human nuclear (bottom) RNase P with bound tRNA.
 The RNase P RNA subunits shown in red, protein subunits shown in blue, and tRNA shown in yellow.Download high quality TIFF image

-RNase P is one of two ribozymes present in nearly all organisms, with the other being the ribosome.
-This is evidence that a form of RNase P was present before the diversification of the three kingdoms of life.
-In fact, RNase P is hypothesized to be derived from an ancient RNA-based world.
-Differences in bacterial, archaeal, and eukaryotic nuclear RNase P are mainly seen in the protein content: more complex organisms generally contain a greater number of protein subunits.
+RNase P is one of two ribozymes present in nearly all organisms, the other being the ribosome.
+Remarkably, the RNA is very similar in bacterial, archaeal, and eukaryotic nuclear RNase P. This is evidence that a form of RNase P was present before the diversification of the three kingdoms of life and that it may have evolved in an ancient RNA-based world.
+The major differences are seen in the protein content: more complex organisms generally contain a greater number of protein subunits.
 As shown in PDB entry 3q1q

 (top left), bacterial RNase P has a small protein subunit that accounts for only 10% of the total mass.
 Also shown is PDB entry 6k0b

-(bottom), a human nuclear RNase P composed of ten protein subunits.
-In all organisms, the catalytic RNA has a conserved sequence and structure.
+(bottom), a human nuclear RNase P with ten protein subunits.

 Exploring the Structure